 - You served at least one year in the U.S Armed Forces

-- If you happen to be married to a U.S. Citizen you may be able to submit the N-400 Application for Naturalization in three years, instead of five.
+- If you are married to a US Citizen you may be able to submit the N-400 Application for Naturalization in three years, instead of five.

-If you’ve got a citizenship or naturalization challenge and are located in the Boston area, contact Giselle M. Rodriguez today to discuss your situation.
+If you’ve got a citizenship or naturalization challenge, contact Boston immigration attorney Giselle M. Rodriguez today to discuss your situation.